hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-editing-modal.md

 ## Telling the Native App to Show The Options

-We're gonna create a Stimulus controller that will act when a user triggers the dropdown inside a Turbo Native client.
+We're gonna create a Stimulus controller that will act when a user triggers the dropdown inside a Hotwire Native client.
 We're also gonna use the custom User Agent to detect we're on that platform.
 Whenever that is the case, we'll get some metadata from the HTML and pass that to the Native app so it can build the native menu.
 When the user either picks one of the options or dismisses the menu, we're gonna notify the web app about it.

 Let's then add the Stimulus controller.
 Open a terminal at the root of the webapp and run: